 The study’s authors cautioned that patients should be made aware of the “serious complications that can occur with mesh-based procedures for stress urinary incontinence.”
 The doctors concluded that the safety risks of transvaginal mesh should be studied further, given that “[m]ultiple mesh-based procedures for stress urinary incontinence are a novel risk factor associated with an almost 5-fold higher rate of mesh removal or revision . . . .”

-Contact Waters Kraus & Paul to Learn More About Filing a Transvaginal Mesh Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Transvaginal Mesh Lawsuit